2000 Xenia tornado

-In the evening hours of September 20, 2000, a violent tornado touched down southwest of Xenia, Ohio before tracking directly towards the town and killing one person as it moved over.
-The tornado was on the ground for 9 mi, and along this path it destroyed numerous buildings and damaged hundreds more.
-The tornado was the first violent tornado to hit the city since 1974, when an F5 tornado would move along a near-parallel path, devastating Xenia.
-Safety actions taken by the city of Xenia prior to the event were highly criticized after only a single siren located in the town sounded as the tornado approached.
+During the evening of September 20, 2000, a short-lived yet violent tornado touched down in Greene County, Ohio, and proceeded to track directly towards the town of Xenia.
+Moving at a forward pace exceeding 65 MPH, the tornado moved directly into the western portion of Xenia, where it would damage or destroy several homes, kill one person, and cause numerous injuries along a 9 mi path.
+This tornado was the first violent (F4+) tornado to hit Xenia since 1974, when a catastrophic and fatal F5 tornado moved directly through downtown, directly killing 32 and injuring 1,150.
+In addition, it was the first violent-rated tornado in the month of September in the United States since 1986.
+Safety actions and preparations taken by the city of Xenia prior to the event were highly criticized, after only a single siren located in the town sounded as the tornado approached.